ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 Yeah.
 So, I think, again, I will say it's early on.
 But every facility manager that we've talked to has talked about the fact that they have to have virus protection now as a long lasting scope enhancement.
 Can you imagine just even you going back to your office and you see the building manager and you say, 'Hey, what's different about cleaning now?'
 And they're like, 'Well, nothing much.'
 That couldn't happen, right?
 So, there has to be permanent change in virus protection.
 So, that's going to happen, and that's going to be higher margin.

 And I think what we're hearing too and what we're seeing is that there has to be more transparency around these cleaning programs, with signage, what have you.
 So, this all plays to our benefit for the long term and why we do think it will be lasting.
-We've had advantage over our competitors.
-Because if you remember our competitor set are the smaller fragmented companies, and they haven't had the access that we have had to supply chain.
+We've had advantage over our competitors because if you remember our competitor set are the smaller fragmented companies, and they haven't had the access that we have had to supply chain.
 Anecdotally, I don't have statistics for you, but I've heard of us picking up work from other clients that we didn't have because their contractors didn't have access to supply chain.
 And we've always talked about how scale is an advantage for ABM.
 This pandemic certainly proved that out just because of how robust our supply chain was.
 And our ability to train, have the resources, have an advisory panel.

 So, we haven't seen pressure on pricing.
 Right?
 Because everyone's very intent on having this virus protection.
 But we do think over the long term, this is going to help us and we did mention in prepared remarks.